MTEL Frequently Asked Questions

 Students who are completing a state approved program apply 3-4 weeks before their final class ends.
 They must apply online before the institutional endorsement can be valid.
 Institutional endorsement is a two-step online and paper-based process.
 Apply online at www.doe.mass.edu/educators.
 Before beginning the process, know the name and level of the license; for example, Initial (the level) Early Childhood Teacher of Students with and without Disabilities, PreK-2 (the name and age/grade level of the license).
 Have your credit card, your social security number, and your permanent address available as you follow the step-by-step online directions.
 The licensure application process is not complete until payment is made.

 - Log on to www.doe.mass.edu and select ELAR from the drop-down menu in the upper right corner of the screen.

-- Follow these steps and apply for the correct license at the Initial level (unless you hold a first license, have taught for three years, and you have completed the requirements to advance that initial license to the Professional level).
+- Click on Create ELAR Profile.
+Follow these steps and apply for the correct license at the Initial level (unless you hold a first license, have taught for three years, and you have completed the requirements to advance that initial license to the Professional level).

 - Step one: Every new teacher who completed a state approved program applies for Initial licensure.

 - Step two: Sign a Wheelock authorization form, asking for recommendation or endorsement to the state department for your license.
-Endorsement is a process designed by the state and by which the college states that a candidate has completed a program approved for licensure.
 The Registrar and Licensure Officer work together to send a packet of materials, including your official transcript with a statement of institutional endorsement, to the MA Department of Elementary and Secondary Education.
 The packet also includes evidence of your practicum and other required information (birthday and social security number).
 The authorization form is available online through the portal and must be submitted in order for the college to know you are applying for the license and need endorsement.

 How long can I teach under an Initial license and how do I obtain Professional licensure?